aetheric-oss/se-services/docs/icd.md

 Login and authentication services are still being decided.

-Arrow may leave this to external (non-Arrow) services, such as:
+Aetheric may leave this to external (non-Arrow) services, such as:
 - SSO
 - Google/Facebook/Apple Credentials
 - Web3 Auth (crypto wallet)